orangain/ktcodeshift/README.md

 ## Transform file

 A transform file is a Kotlin script file that defines a lambda function `transform`.
-The `transform` function takes information about the file as an argument and returns the modified source code.
+The `transform` function takes an argument [FileInfo](https://orangain.github.io/ktcodeshift/main/api/ktcodeshift-dsl/ktcodeshift/-file-info/index.html), information about the file, and returns the modified source code.
+The filename should ends with `.transform.kts`.

 ```kts
 import ktast.ast.Node